Sort:

 Novel Csf/SiBCN composites prepared by densifying Csf/MA-SiBCN with the PIP process: Oxidation behavior and damage mechanism

-For the purpose of improving oxidation resistance of short carbon fiber (Csf) reinforced mechanically alloyed SiBCN (MA-SiBCN) composites (Csf/MA-SiBCN), the dense amorphous Csf/SiBCN composites containing both MA-SiBCN and polymer-derived SiBCN (PDCs-SiBCN) matrices were prepared by repeated polymer infiltration and pyrolysis (PIP) process of layered Csf/MA-SiBCN composites at 1100 ℃, and the oxidation behavior and damage mechanism of the as-prepared Csf/SiBCN at 1300~1600 ℃ were compared and discussed with Csf/MA-SiBCN.
-The Csf/MA-SiBCN composites resist oxidation attack up to 1400 ℃ but fails at 1500 ℃ due to the collapse of the porous framework, while the PIP densified Csf/SiBCN composites are resistant to statistic air up to 1600 ℃.
-During oxidation, oxygen diffuses through pre-existing pores and the pores left by oxidation of carbon fibers and pyrolytic carbon (PyC) to the interior of the matrix.
-Owning to the oxidative coupling effect of MA-SiBCN and PDCs-SiBCN matrices, a relatively continuous and dense oxide layer is formed on the sample surface, and the interfacial region between the oxide layer and the matrix of the as-prepared composite contains amorphous glassy structure mainly consisting of Si and O and incomplete oxidized but partially crystallized matrix which is primarily responsible for the improvement of the oxidation resistance.
+To improve the oxidation resistance of short carbon fiber (Csf)-reinforced mechanically alloyed SiBCN (MA-SiBCN) (Csf/MA-SiBCN) composites, dense amorphous Csf/SiBCN composites containing both MA-SiBCN and polymer-derived ceramics SiBCN (PDCs-SiBCN) were prepared by repeated polymer infiltration and pyrolysis (PIP) of layered Csf/MA-SiBCN composites at 1100 °C, and the oxidation behavior and damage mechanism of the as-prepared Csf/SiBCN at 1300–1600 °C were compared and discussed with those of Csf/MA-SiBCN.
+The Csf/MA-SiBCN composites resist oxidation attack up to 1400 °C but fail at 1500 °C due to the collapse of the porous framework, while the PIP-densified Csf/SiBCN composites are resistant to static air up to 1600 °C. During oxidation, oxygen diffuses through preexisting pores and the pores left by oxidation of carbon fibers and pyrolytic carbon (PyC) to the interior of the matrix.
+Owing to the oxidative coupling effect of the MA-SiBCN and PDCs-SiBCN matrices, a relatively continuous and dense oxide layer is formed on the sample surface, and the interfacial region between the oxide layer and the matrix of the as-prepared composite contains an amorphous glassy structure mainly consisting of Si and O and an incompletely oxidized but partially crystallized matrix, which is primarily responsible for improving the oxidation resistance.

 Open Access Research Article Issue